tuangatech/gomoku/docs/gomoku-alphazero-project.md

 # Building a Gomoku AI from Scratch with AlphaZero & Reinforcement Learning

-> **A weekend deep-dive:** Training a bot that starts knowing nothing and teaches itself to beat you — on a 10×10 board, five-in-a-row, using the same algorithm that mastered Go, chess, and shogi.
+> Training a bot that starts knowing nothing and teaches itself to beat me — on a 10×10 board, five-in-a-row, using the same algorithm that mastered Go, chess, and shogi.
+Result: trained 6x6 board, 4-win took me 15 hours on a RTX-4070 and I stoped there :)

 ---